kubernetes/community/icons/README.md

 This script will convert png icons into Visio stencil using project from [here](https://github.com/hoveytechllc/visio-stencil-creator)

+A Docker image hosted on GCR (`k8s.gcr.io/visio-stencil-creator`), is used to generate the Visio stencil file.
+The script [./tools/build-visio-stencil-creator.sh](./tools/build-visio-stencil-creator.sh) can be used to update the Docker image if it needs to be built.

 ## How to use these icons

 Each icon can be found in differents formats